 - Fun and authoritative at the same time

-What grabs attention from the get-go is the hypnotizing logo.
-Not only is it the first letter of the brand, but it also represents three stems growing from the same root.
-The resulting combo of typography, black backdrop, vibrant color accents, and light illustrations reminds us of the sleek, almost metal genre-inspired aesthetics that is bound to turn some heads.
+However, what catches the eye immediately is Wicked Root’s hypnotic logo.
+Not only does it represent the brand’s first letter, but it also symbolizes three stems growing from a single root.
+The combination of typography, black backdrop, and vibrant color accents creates a sleek, almost metallic aesthetics that is sure to turn heads.

 Standout features: